European Traveler

 Rhine Day Cruises from Cologne, Mainz, and Frankfurt

 Traditionally, the longest day boat cruise on the Rhine River was from Mainz to Cologne (Köln) on a Köln-Düsseldorfer boat.
 This downstream cruise takes eleven hours but is not currently offered or possible in a single day.
-Even Mainz to Koblenz or Koblenz to Cologne cruises are rarely possible.
-Taking a train from Mainz, Cologne, Düsseldorf, Frankfurt, and other cities to cruise on the Rhine from Rüdesheim or Koblenz is often the better option.
+Even Mainz to Koblenz requires a boat change while Koblenz to Cologne cruises are only possible a few times per year.
+Taking a train from Mainz, Frankfurt, Bonn, Cologne, or Düsseldorf, and other cities to cruise on the Rhine from Rüdesheim or Koblenz is often the better option.

 Only a small number of scheduled boat cruises are available from Frankfurt am Main to the Rhine River.
-However, plenty of trains to the Rhine are available for fast transportation from Frankfurt Hauptbahnhof or Frankfurt International Airport (FRA) to the Rhine for day-trip excursions.
+However, frequent trains to the Rhine provide fast transportation from Frankfurt Hauptbahnhof or Frankfurt International Airport (FRA) to the Rhine River for day-trip excursions.

 Several different Rhine day cruise lines operate on the Middle Rhine.
 Köln-Düsseldorfer (KD) is the largest operator of Rhine pleasure boats with the largest variety of special savings offers too.
 Numerous day cruises are available from Cologne and Bonn with the Rhine Valley near Bonn very picturesque too.
 However, for most day-trippers, departing from Rüdesheim or Bingen is likely to offer the best options.